apereo/cas/docs/cas-server-documentation/installation/Maven-Overlay-Installation.md

 The output of a WAR overlay build is a `cas.war` file that can be deployed to a servlet container like [Tomcat](http://tomcat.apache.org/whichversion.html).

+## What is War Overlay?

+Overlays are a strategy to combat repetitive code and/or resources.
+Rather than downloading the CAS codebase and building from source, overlays allow you to download a pre-built vanilla CAS web application server provided by the project itself and override/insert specific behavior into it.
+At build time, the Maven/Gradle installation process will attempt to download the provided binary artifact first.
+Then the tool will locate your configuration files and settings made available inside the same project directory and will merge those into the downloaded artifact in order to produce one wholesome archive (i.e. `cas.war`) .
+Overriden artifacts may include resources, java classes, images, CSS and javascript files.
+In order for the merge process is successfully execute, the location and names of the overriden artifacts locally must **EXACTLY** match that of those provided by the project inside the originally downloaded archive.

+It goes without saying that while up-front ramp-up time could be slightly complicated, there are significant advantages to this approach:

+1. There is no need to download/build from the source.
+2. Upgrades are tremedously easier in most cases by simply adjusting the build script to download the newer CAS release.
+3. Rather than hosting the entire software source code, as the deployer you **ONLY** keep your own local customizations which makes change tracking much easier.
+4. Tracking changes inside a source control repository is very lightweight, again simply because only relevant changes (and not the entire software) is managed.

 WAR overlay projects are provided for reference and study.

 <div class="alert alert-info"><strong>Review Branch!</strong><p>The below repositories point you towards their <code>master</code> branch.